kumsw/spike-oop-game/README.md

 - Learnt about SOLID OOP principles.

-- Started thinking more about states , properties and behaviour.
+- Started thinking more about properties and behaviour.
 I practiced planning other classic games into this model.

 - Canvas: this was the first time we had used HTML canvas to draw graphics on the browser using Javascript.